QuadSpinner/Gaea-Docs/documentation/usage/Building.md

 ![Mark for save](/images/ui/Build-Mark.png)

 To mark a node for saving, right-click the node and select Save.
 You can also use the Graph Toolbar button.
-In the @LayersMode you can right-click a layer in the Layers List.
+In the @layers-mode you can right-click a layer in the Layers List.

 ![Mark for save](/images/ui/Build-Marked.png)